What is anxiety?

 Given that, you may find it helpful to see a list of official anxiety disorders and other conditions that are commonly seen to have a strong link to anxiety.

-Anxiety related disorders and conditions include:
+Anxiety disorders and anxiety-related conditions include:

 - Generalized Anxiety Disorder (GAD)